 According to the LA Times, Guerrero asked the rambling Rodman, “Don’t you think you are being a distraction, causing this whole circus and prolonging your signing?
 Don’t you think that’s kind of being selfish for someone trying to be a team player?”

 That wasn’t the end of it, however.
-Rodman turned from defensive to emotional, bursting into tears as he explained to Guerrero and everyone else why he wasn’t selfish (h/t: Three Ring Circus).
+Rodman turned from defensive to emotional.
+He burst into tears as he explained to Guerrero and everyone else why he wasn’t selfish (h/t: Three Ring Circus).

 “I’m never going to win,” [Rodman] said between tears.
 “No matter what I do for this league, for the game of basketball, I’m never going to win.”
 He opened a piece of paper, pointed to some letters.
 “I’ve got 10 charities here that I’m going to give $10,000 to.
 You tell me if that’s selfish.”
 He was holding a takeout menu.Jeff Pearlman